mrunal23/MyProfile/README.md

 # MyProfile
-A resume website about me providing insights into my work and academics.
+A resume website providing insights into my work and academics.